COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 The number of doctors and health care workers dying from the virus also continues to grow.
 According to the Indonesian Doctors Association (IDI), as of June 28, at least 1,031 health care workers died, 405 of whom were doctors.
 Meanwhile, between February and May 2021, around 61 doctors died, 14 of whom had been fully vaccinated.

-Experts warned that the actual number of infections could be five times higher than the reported numbers due to the low rate of testing, especially in rural areas.
+Experts warned that the actual number of infections could be significantly higher than the reported numbers because of the low rate of testing, especially in rural areas.

 "It is clear that the data shows only around 10% of the actual numbers," Dicky Budiman, an epidemiologist from Griffith University in Australia, told DW.